 - Men -80kg

 The Key To Success

-The aim of Taekwondo is for the athlete to kick and punch the opponent, while avoiding being kicked and punched.
-Points are calibrated – The most challenging techniques, such as spinning kicks to the head, score higher than punches and basic kicks to the trunk.
-Tactics also come into play, as penalties are awarded against competitors who fall or, who exit the matted area.
+The aim of Taekwondo is for the athlete to kick and punch the opponent, while avoiding being kicked and punched themselves.
+Points are rewarded.
+The most challenging techniques, such as spinning kicks to the head, score higher than punches and basic kicks to the trunk.
+Tactics also come into play as, penalties are awarded against competitors who fall or exit the matted area.

-Matches are fought on a matted octagonal field of play which, encourages lively footwork and evasive movement, while demanding good use of peripheral vision.
+Matches are fought on a matted octagonal field of play, encouraging lively footwork and evasive movement, while demanding good use of peripheral vision.
 Matches consist of three rounds of two minutes each, with one-minute breaks between rounds.

 Taekwondo’s Protector and Scoring System, or PSS, was first adopted for Olympic competition at London 2012.
 The PSS is a system of electronic impact sensors built into the protective gear of the Taekwondo athlete – the sock protector, the trunk protector and the head protector – which is wirelessly linked to the electronic scoreboard.

 When impact is made with the correct parts of the foot to the opponent’s head or trunk, points flash up on the scoreboard automatically.
 The three corner judges, using handheld scoring devices, still score punches to the trunk and add technical points scored by turning/spinning kicks (which earn extra points, compared to basic kicks).